 - Doxygen: Doxygen is the de facto standard tool for generating documentation from annotated C++ sources, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL, Fortran, VHDL, Tcl, and to some extent D. To document your API, generate an online HTML documentation browser or an offline reference manual, and configure Doxygen to extract the code structure from your source files.

 We mentioned these tools to give you an idea of how you can use general documentation tools for API documentation, but there are many more to choose from, if you’d like to follow this approach.

-Good API documentation is necessary, but not sufficient for a great developer experience, so it’s better to think about the whole experience in terms of a developer portal that will fulfill all developer needs.
-Besides the API documentation, a developer portal can include guides and tutorials, reference pages, FAQs, forums, other support resources, software development kits, etc. For an overview of all the different types of documentation a good developer portal needs, check our blog post series on developer portal components or receive it as a white paper in your mailbox by subscribing to our Developer Portal mailing list.
+Good API documentation is essential, but not sufficient for a great developer experience.
+It’s better to think about the whole experience in terms of a developer portal that will fulfill all developer needs.
+Besides the API documentation, a developer portal can include guides and tutorials, reference pages, FAQ, forums, other support resources, software development kits (SDKs), etc. For an overview of all the different types of documentation a good developer portal needs, check our blog post series on developer portal components or receive it as a white paper in your mailbox by subscribing to our Developer Portal mailing list.

 Although this article features quite a few solutions, there are many others available or in development, and new ones are popping up continuously.
 Please let us know in the comments if you’ve tried a solution that you’d recommend to others!

 |DapperDox||Inject relevant documentation right into the rendered specification page||OpenAPI, Markdown||DapperDox demo|

 |RAML 2 HTML||Simple RAML to HTML documentation generator theme support||RAML, NodeJSwith||RAML 2 HTML demo|